Skip to Content

-These almond flour pancakes have saved me so much time and preparation!
-Before this, I would make regular pancakes for my kids and a separate batter for myself.
-Since making the switch to this recipe, they haven’t noticed a difference.
-And because the main ingredient is almond flour, they will keep you and your little ones (if you’ve got them) full for much longer.
+These almond flour pancakes have been a game-changer for me.
+I used to make regular pancakes for my kids and a separate batch for myself, but since switching to this recipe, they haven’t noticed a difference!
+Plus, with almond flour as the main ingredient, these pancakes keep everyone—kids included—full for much longer.

-- Cinnamon: Add a pop of flavor and color with ground cinnamon.
+• Cinnamon: Add a warm, cozy flavor to the pancakes with ground cinnamon.

 The full recipe with measurements is in the recipe card below.